zli86605/personalwebsite/source/_posts/Readme.md

 tags:
 ---
 ## Hi, Welcome 👋
+- I am Finding a SDE/DA Internship in 2024 Summer
+- I am Finding a SDE/DA Fulltime job start at 2024 December

 👋 Welcome to my personal space!
 I’m **Zeyu Li**, a Spatial Data Science master’s student at the University of Southern California.
 As a devoted Software Engineer and Data Analyst with a penchant for Android, iOS, web development, and data analytics, I am constantly embracing challenges and new learnings in these evolving fields.